 “Gateway drug for regenerative autologous ortho-biologics (stem cells and PRP)”

 “Prolo” is shorthand for proliferative therapy.
 Its origins can be traced as far back as the ancient Egyptians and Hippocrates when they used cauterization to induce scaring for laxity.
-Modern day prolotherapy was first described for orthopedic use in the 1930 when an orthopedic surgeon injured his thumb and was told his surgical career was over.
-Dr. Earl Gedney DO, sought out an alternative therapy that was used for abdominal hernia via using an irritating substance.
+Modern-day prolotherapy was first described for orthopedic use in 1930 when an orthopedic surgeon injured his thumb and was told his surgical career was over.
+Dr. Earl Gedney DO sought an alternative therapy that was used for abdominal hernia via using an irritating substance.
 Dr, Gedney later published the first article, “The Hypermobile Joint” published in 1937 – and termed the treatment “sclerotherapy.”